Configuring a Minecraft server can be fun and exciting! And in just a few steps you can get your server up and running.

 Step Two: You will need to port forward port 25565 to the internal IP address of your server in your router.

-After completing port forwarding check on www.portchecktool.com to make sure that 25565 is open and you see “Success!” message.
+After completing port forwarding go to www.portchecktool.com check that 25565 is open.
+If it is, you will see a “Success!” message.

 Further port forwarding assistance can be found in our General Port Forwarding Guide.